terclim by ICS banner

 Abstract

-Forest fires in the vicinity of vineyards have significantly increased in the last decade and are a concern for grapegrowers and winemakers in many wine producing countries.
-The fires cause smoke drift throughout vineyards which cannot be avoided and may result in the production of wines described as ‘smoke tainted’.
-Such wines are characterized by undesirable sensory characters described as ‘smoky’, ‘burnt’, ‘ash’ aromas and flavours, and also may cause a lingering, unpleasant ashy aftertaste [1; 2].
-However, smoke taint in wine is not a new phenomenon and has already been described in 1892 by giacomo grazzi-soncini in his classic textbook on wine classification, tasting, qualities, and defects: “with the smoky taste a wine….
-Changes into a liquid not to be tolerated by even the most uncritical palate.“ [3].
-It is worth noting that smoky aromas in wine and other beverages are not a priori quality defects – smoky characters like struck flint/struck match/gun smoke/mineral aromas are considered desirable in some styles of wines, such as burgundian chablis and cooler climate barrel-fermented australian chardonnay [4], and are deliberately introduced into many wine styles through ageing in toasted oak barrels.
-In addition, smoky characters are widely found and appreciated in spirits, particularly peat whiskeys and certain mezcals.
-Compounds typically associated with smoky aromas in wine and other beverages are volatile phenols, esp.
-Guaiacol and cresols, and the volatile thiols phenylmethane-thiol and 2-furylmethanethiol.
-In addition to these aroma compounds, glycosides formed by grapes from volatile phenols are not only reliable markers for the detection of smoke exposure of grapes and important flavour precursors which slowly release smoky aromas during winemaking and ageing of wine, but also have a direct impact on the perceived smoke flavour, including smoky/ashy aftertaste.
-In this presentation, a summary will be presented about smoky flavours in wine and the contribution to wine aroma and flavour of volatile phenols and thiols, as well as glycoconjugates.
-Topics covered include methods of analysis, sources and formation of smoky flavour compounds in wine.
-Approaches for detecting and managing environmental smoke exposure of grapes and undesirable smoky flavours in wine will be discussed, together with sensory data from reconstitution and consumer sensory experiments, to explore what represents unacceptable smoke taint in the eyes of the beholder.
+Forest fires in the vicinity of vineyards have significantly increased in the last decade in many wine producing countries.
+The fires cause smoke drift throughout vineyards which cannot be avoided and may result in the production of wines described as ‘smoky’ or ‘smoke tainted’.
+Such wines are characterised by undesirable aromas, and also by a lingering, unpleasant ‘ashy’ aftertaste.
+Notably, smoky aromas in wine and other beverages are not a priori quality defects, but are considered desirable in some styles of wines and deliberately introduced through ageing in toasted oak barrels.
+Compounds typically associated with smoky aromas in beverages are volatile phenols.
+In addition, glycosidic metabolites from volatile phenols are reliable markers for the detection of smoke exposure of grapes, important flavour precursors and also have a direct impact on the perceived ‘smoky’ aftertaste in wine.
+This paper provides a summary about ‘smoky’ flavours in wine and the contribution to wine aroma and flavour of volatile phenols and thiols, as well as glycoconjugates.
+In addition, approaches for managing environmental smoke exposure of grapes and undesirable ‘smoky’ flavours in wine will be presented, together with sensory data exploring what might represent unacceptable smoke taint.

 Notes fumées dans le vin: goût typique ou arôme désagréable?